FAQ Fast Start

 Usually, no. Depending on your individual tour and your post-tour plans, we may end in the nearby area we began.
 Other times, my goal will be to get you to the most locations possible.
 Either way, when we finish, we discuss whether you prefer I navigate your return with you.

-Tours generally include a lot of walking and, depending on the option you choose, may also include public transit.
+Tours generally include a lot of walking and, depending on the option you choose, may also include public transit or rideshares.
 These forms are the best way for you to take the journey through the city rather than simply destination-to-destination.
 Sometimes, you’ll find your favorite photos along the journey!

 If you are booking a tour as a family, the preferred minimum age for children is 5 years old.
-Children ages 5-15 are $25 each when accompanied by two adults.
-Teens 16 and older are $65 each when accompanied by two adults.
-Tours are priced for one person and one companion.
+Children ages 5-15 are $35 each when accompanied by an adult.
+Teens age 16 and older are $65 each when accompanied by an adult.
+Note: These prices are only if they are the third or more person as tours are priced for one person and one companion.

 Weather in Chicago is very changeable, from neighborhood to neighborhood, near the lake or away from the lake, and photography is year-round and in nearly all forms of weather.
 For non-residents, navigating weather forecasts that cover an area spanning from Northwest Indiana to the Wisconsin border may not work for our specific locations.